TobikoData/sqlmesh/docs/guides/scheduling.md

 The built-in scheduler is appropriate for trying out SQLMesh, as well as for smaller data teams with relatively few models.

-It is important to note, however, that the built-in scheduler has not been designed for scale.
-As your organization and data model grow, it's strongly recommended to switch over to using the Airflow open-source workflow orchestrator to prevent scheduling from becoming a performance bottleneck.
+**Note:** the built-in scheduler has not been designed for scale.
+As your organization and data models grow, we strongly recommended that you switch to using the Airflow open-source workflow orchestrator to prevent scheduling from becoming a performance bottleneck.

 ## Built-in scheduler

-SQLMesh comes with a built-in scheduler implementation which can be used to schedule model evaluation without requiring any additional tools or dependencies.
+SQLMesh comes with a built-in scheduler that can be used to schedule model evaluation without requiring any additional tools or dependencies.

-In order to perform model evaluation using the built-in scheduler, simply run the following command:
+To perform model evaluation using the built-in scheduler, run the following command:
 ```bash
 sqlmesh run
 ```

-The command above will automatically detect missing intervals for all models in the current project and subsequently evaluate them:
+The command above will automatically detect missing intervals for all models in the current project and then evaluate them:
 ```bash
 $ sqlmesh run